How Does Jesus Cure Doubt for John the Baptist?

 We are told in Scripture that John the Baptist was in prison, and he sends two of his disciples to Jesus to ask if He was the Christ.
 Why does John ask this question?
-He was there at Jesus’ baptism.
-He said Jesus was the lamb of God.
-He saw the dove descend on Jesus.
-He heard the voice from heaven saying Jesus was God’s Son.
+He was there at Jesus’ baptism, saw the dove descend on Jesus, and heard the voice from heaven saying Jesus was God’s Son.
+He was the one who said Jesus was the lamb of God.
 Why does John now doubt?

 Remember that John the Baptist is currently in prison.